david-pfx/PuzzleScriptNext/README.md

  Feel free to experiment.

  All animations take place in a single period of time, set by in the prelude by `animate_interval`.
  The default is 0.25 sec.
+Note that if you enable tweening by setting `tween_length`, animation is disabled.

  ```
  animate_interval 0.4   // set animations to run in 0.4 secs
+ // tween_length = 0.4  // tweening must not be set
  ```

 ### Comment styles